 Corinna Coupette (corinna.coupette@campus.lmu.de) Daniel Mendez (daniel.mendez@tum.de)

-Caution: The csv files mentioned below are distributed with semicolons as separators and double quotes as quotechars so that they can be readily read by the standard Excel configuration in Europe, and performing the validation steps in Excel will likely be easier for you than working with the csv files directly.
+Caution: The csv files mentioned below are distributed with semicolons as separators and double quotes as quotechars so that they can be readily read by the standard Excel configuration, and performing the validation steps in Excel will likely be easier for you than working with the csv files directly.
 If you desire a different format, please contact us.

 Short Free Text Questions